tanrobotix/tanrobotix.github.io/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 ### What can TiDB do on ZaloPay Platform infrastructure?

 The E-Wallet gambling of the giants in technologies is more intensive than ever before.
 As the business is booming, we have to be careful in all of our decisions to make our infrastructure an example to be followed by other teams.
-To be steady enough to serve the booming business, millions of users , we have to make many difficult decisions and make a lot of changes in the backend and infrastructure.
+To be steady enough to serve the booming business, millions of users, we have to make many difficult decisions and make a lot of changes in the backend and infrastructure.
 As our businesses are growing so fast day by day, we can easily spot that our infrastructure is the biggest obstacle in our development.
 Luckily for us, almost the technical things in our roadmap were carefully chosen from the very beginning.
 Taking database systems for instance, we do not migrate anything to the new database system.
 In our search for the database solutions for ZaloPay, we found TiDB.
 TiDB is implemented in Go and Rust, matching our product implementation.
 Further, the PingCAP team is committed to the open source community, friendly to work with and is very responsive.
 For these reasons, we bet our database on TiDB.
 At ZaloPay, we use TiDB as a core database to store most of the payment transaction data, billing, config data, and customer data of many services dots (such as billing, travelling, and f&b integration).
 At the present time, we have more than 20 nodes in our production system, storing a lot of significant data.
 We're running TiDB and our other product on-premise (bare machine).
 In the future, we're planning to add more and more automation solutions for our product as it can catch up with the new technology trend as well as our business.
 Here is one of our cluster statistics:

 ![TiDB Cluster Statistics](/images/sysinfo.png)